Jia Xu, Ph.D., Principal Investigator

 Professional Associations/Affiliations

-American Association for Cancer Research 2006-present
+American Association for Cancer Research, 2006-present

-American Society for Investigative Pathology 2024-present
+American Society for Investigative Pathology, 2024-present

 Scholarly Activities

-Editorial Board, Clinical Breast Cancer 2024-present
+Editorial Board, Clinical Breast Cancer, 2024-present

-Editorial Board, Biological Procedures Online 2024-present
+Editorial Board, Biological Procedures Online, 2024-present